Duluth, MN 55812

 Clinic Secretary: Linda Marnich

 The Communication Sciences and Disorders Program at the University of Minnesota, Duluth provided undergraduate and graduate education in speech-language pathology.
-Accredited by the American Speech-Language-Hearing Association since 1978, the program prepares students to work in a variety of professional settings and to meet the challenges of serving individuals with diverse communication impairments.
+Our graduate program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+Accredited since 1978, the program prepares students to work in a variety of professional settings and to meet the challenges of serving individuals with diverse communication impairments.
 Students choose UMD's Communication Sciences and Disorders Program because it offers the courses, the clinical experiences, and the individualized instruction needed to become a skilled speech language pathologist.
 Up-to-date courses reflecting current needs in the profession area available, such as courses in assistive technology, child language disorders, dysphagia, motor speech disorders, speech science instrumentation, and stuttering.
 Employers seek graduates from the program because they are well equipped to serve people with communication handicaps.
 Student have presented their research work at state, national, and international conferences.

 The Edwin H. Eddy Foundation and the Communication Sciences and Disorders Program co-sponsor workshops each year, featuring prominent leaders in clinical assessment and rehabilitation.
 These workshops attract speech language pathologists, audiologists, and other professionals from across the nation.